Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 - In the ressources folder in future updates is a folder with possible future templates.

 ## Design
+- Check consistency on different pages.
+- Set proper gaps, margins and spacings.
--Differenciate Fresh Events from Registered Events.
+- Differenciate Fresh Events from Registered Events.
--Rethink colors (add saturation, gradients/sketchy edges...)
+- Rethink colors (add saturation, gradients/sketchy edges...)
+- Find new open font

 ## Expantion Ideas
 - Recipes can later be added to userprofil.